-So while our conservative definition of metawisdom does require that the set of decisions aids has an imbalance of signed errors under random assignment for metawisdom to be possible, little else can be said about the composition of the collection and the changes in group accuracy resulting from the introduction of choice.
-This fact highlights the importance of metawisdom more broadly.
-In scenarios where some entity has control over the decision aids available to decision-makers, one might hope that testing aids for accuracy and then removing the least accurate ones would improve crowd accuracy, but the dynamics we observe show that need not be the case.
-Even the use of behavioral nudges could backfire by reducing the use of aids that enhance the predictive diversity of the crowd.
+These notably different consequences of individuals' choice of decision aids demonstrate the complex relationships between the set of aids, choice, and crowd accuracy.
+Both the set of available aids and the specific choices simultaneously affect crowd accuracy, and little can be said about the former without observing the latter.
+In scenarios where a controlling entity has authority over the provisioning of decision aids made available to decision-makers, one might hope that testing aids for accuracy and then removing the least accurate ones would improve crowd accuracy, but the dynamics we observe show that need not be the case.
+Even the use of behavioral nudges could produce unintended consequences by reducing the use of aids that enhance the predictive diversity of the crowd.

 These types of scenarios abound.
-Some are common tasks related to making hiring or admission decisions via committee.
-Others are broad and less frequent, like predicting economic trends or participating in democratic referenda and elections.
+Some are common tasks related to making hiring or admission decisions through committee deliberations.
+Others are broader and less frequent, such as predicting economic trends or participating in democratic processes and elections.
 Individuals' choice from among the readily available aids is likely a foundational element in collective intelligence therein.
-This is not to downplay the individual consequences of relying on decision aids of poor quality, but the phenomenon of metawisdom suggests that decision aids of variable quality can still be associated with good group decision-making in aggregate.
+This is not to diminish the individual consequences of relying on decision aids of poor quality, but the phenomenon of metawisdom suggests that decision aids of variable quality can still be associated with high-quality group decision-making in aggregate.

 Of course, the formation of judgments and decision-making does not end with the viewing of decision aids, as many people go on to learn the tentative judgments of others and update their own via this social information and influence.
-Decision makers might also seek out different information aids after learning about the judgments of others.
-Clearly, these indirect and direct social influence processes are intertwined, but the potential for metawisdom to be an essential underlying mechanism through which the overall distribution of errors is created and thus will condition the role of direct social influence on final group accuracy.
+Decision-makers might also search for different decision aids after learning about the judgments of others.
+These indirect and direct social influence processes are intertwined, but there is potential for metawisdom to be an essential underlying mechanism for generating the overall error distribution, and thus will condition the role of direct social influence on final group accuracy.